simolus3/drift/docs/pages/docs/Advanced Features/type_converters.md

 }
 ```

-Next, we have to tell moor how to store a `Preferences` object in the database.
+Next, we have to tell drift how to store a `Preferences` object in the database.
 We write
 a `TypeConverter` for that:
 ```dart
 // stores preferences as strings